 For a full description of this wine, we would direct you to the data sheet/fiche technique from Château Castera themselves (click blue link below).

-Awarded 94 points and Highly Recommended status by Decanter (www.decanter.com) (see blue link below).
+The 2013 vintage was awarded 94 points and Highly Recommended status by Decanter (www.decanter.com) (see blue link below).

 Since the early 19th Century, Paul Jaboulet Ainé has been synonymous with quality wine in the Rhône Valley.
 Jaboulet’s Hermitages - white and red - and most of their upper wines - are the stuff of legend.
 The famous Rhone winery was bought by the Frey family in 2006.
 The Freys, owners of Chateau la Lagune in Bordeaux, saw the potential of the vineyards.
 They brought renewed energy to this corner of France and to one of its greatest names.